Date: January 1-2, 2015

 Next day was the International Marathon day.
 While waiting in the finish line, I had the time to stroll around the shore and enjoy the view before going back to Manila.

 I really enjoyed the trip.
-Seeing the splendour of the island made me patriotic, more. 🙂
+Seeing the splendour of the island made me more patriotic.
+Found no ghost though. 🙂